Newburyport Clipper City Rail Trail, MA

 Today Newburyport is best known as a popular tourist destination, attracting visitors with its picturesque coastline and historic architecture.
 While the harbor and downtown areas remain the primary attractions, the Clipper City Rail Trail, which encircles the outskirts of the downtown area provides additional opportunities for exploration and recreation.

-Asphalt, Rough, Bike Lane, Road, Access, Live Rail, Historic.
-Expand Map
+Asphalt, Rough, Bike Lane, Road, No Access, Parking

 The east side of the Clipper City Rail Trail begins at the waterfront marina, initially only approximately following the old railroad route until it reaches the yacht club at which point it traces the old line faithfully, looping back in the direction of the rail depot which remains active today.
 The trail ducks back inland through residential neighborhoods including a very short section of quiet road biking, then passes through light woodland and parkland before terminating at Parker Street.